ryan-mcclue/unsw/comp3331/wk2/week2.md

 write software for network-edge

 IMAP and POP recieve emails.
-SMTP sends and exchanges between servers (atop TCP).
+SMTP sends and exchanges between mail servers (atop TCP).
+SMTP can be from your PC to mail server if not using a web browser mail client.
 Although HTTPS email user agent (i.e. HTTP to send to your mail server), between mail servers (so from protonmail to gmail) often plain-text (some use TLS).
 So, use PGP to be safe

 socket (communication endpoint) for a client process (sending) and server process (responding)